um-stretch/UQuickZip/README.md

 # UQuickZip
-A quickmenu for .zip files in Unity.
+A QuickMenu for .zip files in Unity.